mysoultan/reference-architectures/aks/secure-baseline/README.md

    export K8S_RBAC_AAD_PROFILE_TENANTID=$(az account show --query tenantId --output tsv)
    ```
-   > :bulb: Tip: you could execute [scripts](./deploy) to get the following
+   > :bulb: Tip: you could skip the full narrative and execute [scripts](./deploy)
-   > infrastructure assets provisioned.
-However,for a better experience,
+   > to get the all the infrastructure assets from this section provisioned.
-   > we do recommend to execute the following steps manuallly.
+   > However, we do recommend to execute the following steps manuallly for a
+   > better experience.

 1. Create a [new AAD user and group](./aad/aad.azcli) for Kubernetes RBAC purposes
    > :bulb: Tip: execute this step from VSCode for a better experience.
 Discard